Introduction of making slab chocolate ganache

 Heating the liquids

-We will heat the water-containing liquids and the dry ingredients (except cocoa raw material) between 70°C and 100°C. Personally, I prefer to heat liquids and ingredients for pasteurization, that optimizes the ganache duration shelf-life.
-Your goal will determine the temperature setting.
-Which type of ganache are you making?
+We will heat the water-containing liquids and the dry ingredients (except cocoa raw material) between 70°C and 100°C. Personally, I prefer to heat liquids and ingredients for pasteurization, which optimizes the ganache duration shelf-life.
+The target temperature will be determined by the type of ganache you make.

-How long time ganache duration would you seek for?
+How long time ganache duration would you seek?

 Pouring the liquids on the Cocoa Elements

-Once we reach this temperature, we will pour the warm cream and liquids into the chocolate chips (or others), inside a bowl.
+Once we reach this temperature, we will pour the warm liquids or cream over chocolate chips (or others) inside a bowl.

-We let melt for 5 to 7 minutes, without stirring.
+We let it melt for 5 to 7 minutes without stirring.
 The goal is to save time and manipulation.
-During that time clean-up or make something else…
+During that time, clean up or make something else…

 Mixing to Emulsify

 Then we stir with a whisk at first, and we mix with an immersion blender or mixer to make a smooth ganache.

-My favorite blender one for small capicity up to 1.5kg Bamix Gastro,
+My favorite blender is one for a small capacity of up to 1.5kg Bamix Gastro,

-and my favorite one for bigger capicity more than 2 kg Robot-coupe R4 Blixer,
+and my favorite food processor for a bigger capacity of more than 2 kg Robot-coupe R4 Blixer,

-and for professionnal capacity more than 10 kg Stephan UM22.
+and for a professional capacity of more than 10 kg Stephan UM22.

 For those who are experienced in making chocolate, the form of cocoa butter is something quite technical.
 Pre-crystallizing the mass helps immensely when producing large quantities of ganache.
 The aim is to avoid unstable cocoa butter crystals.
 I will discuss this process further in another article.

 Pouring the Ganache